 Prior analysis of the CPFTA1 by PBC noted that China's tariff regime was slanted in favor of Pakistan's key competitors of Bangladesh and ASEAN members, thus intensifying Pakistan's disadvantage (PBC, 2018).
 In order to evaluate the CPFTA2, this report compares market access for Pakistan relative to what China offers to its top import partners.
 To explore the relative position of Pakistan, tariffs offered to Pakistan under CPFTA2 (for year 1 and year 10) were compared with China's highest value trade partner (HVTP) as well as the average tariffs it offers to its top 5 import partners (Figure 27).
 11 Three conclusions can be drawn from Figure 27.
 First, there is an improvement in market access under CPFTA2 compared to CPFTA1, as there is a redistribution from worse to better access-fewer products have worse access than China's top import partner under CPFTA2.
-Secondly, Pakistan faces lower tariffs than China's top import partner for 56 per cent of the tariff lines that Pakistan is exporting, while it faces equivalent market access for 26 per cent of the product lines that it exported in 2018.
-Thirdly, the difference between market access in year 1 of CPFTA2 is not much different than for year 10, indicating that China has given better market access to Pakistan's exports effective immediately.
+Secondly, Pakistan faces lower tariffs than China's top import partner for 56 per cent of the tariff lines that Pakistan is exporting, while it faces equivalent market access in year 1 of CPFTA2 is not much different than for year 10, indicating that China has given better market access to Pakistan's exports effective immediately.